cty20010831/personal_site/src/data/about.md

 - I recognize faces more easily than names ᕙ(  •̀ ᗜ •́  )ᕗ.
 - I used to play soccer in elementary school before switching to basketball after becoming a fan of the U.S. basketball team during the 2008 Beijing Olympics 🏆.
 - I am the first in my family that studies abroad 🎓.
+- I adopted a cute cat 🐱 called Burrata (yes, say cheese ✌️) in January 2025.

 # Travel / Geography

 - I was born and raised in **Shanghai**, China, a city I deeply cherish for its unique blend of tradition and modernity.
 From its vibrant culture to its mouth-watering cuisine—like Xiaolongbao (小笼包), Palmier (蝴蝶酥), and Braised Pork Belly (红烧肉)—Shanghai has always held a special place in my heart.
 - I pursued my undergraduate studies in Shenzhen, Guangdong Province.
 During those four years, I developed a deep appreciation for **Cantonese culture**.
-I particularly found the sound of Cantonese beautiful, with its rhythmic tones and pronunciation enhancing the appeal of Cantonese music.
+I found the sound of Cantonese beautiful, with its rhythmic tones and pronunciation enhancing the appeal of Cantonese music.
 I also fell in love with the incredible Cantonese cuisine, such as home-made dim sum (粤式点心), Steamed Vermicelli Roll (肠粉), Sizzling Chicken Casserole (啫啫煲).
 - I have been to approximately 40 cities in China.
 Among them, Guangzhou, Quanzhou, and Suzhou (yes, they all end with *zhou*, roughly meaning "county" in English) are my favorites ⭐.
 - One of my biggest regrets is that I haven't yet visited provinces renowned for their natural landscapes 🏞️, such as Tibet, Xinjiang, and Gansu.
 - Before pursuing my master’s degree in the U.S., I visited once during high school for a Model United Nations conference.
-It feels like fate that I now have the opportunity to study in **Chicago** 🌇—the city I fell in love with back then for its impressive skyscrapers and clean streets.
+It feels like fate that I had the opportunity to study in **Chicago** 🌇—the city I fell in love with back then for its impressive skyscrapers and clean streets.
 - After exploring both the west and east coasts of America, I've grown fond of many places: the sunshine of California, the breathtaking views of Bryce Canyon and Zion National Park, and the cozy charm of Providence, Rhode Island.
-- Aside from my travels to the U.S., I’ve had the chance to visit two other countries.
-My first trip was to **Switzerland**, where I was captivated by the breathtaking views of the Alps ⛰️— and I must say, the cheese fondue 🧀 was incredible!
-My second trip took me to **Japan**, where I finally tasted authentic ramen 🍜, a long-awaited culinary delight.
-- Some of the top countries on my travel wishlist include Singapore, England, Spain, and Argentina.
+- Some of the top countries on my travel wishlist include Singapore, England, Germany, and Argentina.

 # I Dream Of